 I’ve used these colors from Wella Koleston Perfect for several years.
 It’s a pretty common brand in salons all over the world.
 If you’re used to box-dyes and similar and then try this, you’ll feel the difference.
-They’re gentle, and they do what they say.
-They’re also pretty cheap.
+They’re gentle and affordable, and they do what they say.
 All you need is a koleston developer with 20 or 30 volumes here (buy at least two), and one or several colors (preferably 2-3 tubes of every color).
 Remember, hairdressers usually mix two colors together to personalize them.
 You can do that as well.
 The sky is the limit!
 (Note, Wella has their own little twist on the color codes – just look at their color description instead, and keep the color codes in the back of your mind).

 0/88 Is a pearl blue color that is great to add to brown colors to remove brassy/orange tones.

 Some hair types “absorb” more color than others.
 If you feel like your hair always becomes very dark when coloring it, choose a lighter shade.
 For instance, choose 7/03 (medium golden blonde) instead of 6/03 (dark golden blonde) if you would like a dark golden shade.